tfriedel6/canvas/README.md

 - globalCompositeOperation
 - textBaseline hanging and ideographic (currently work just like top and bottom)
-- image patterns with repeat and transform

 # Version history

+v0.8.3

+- Image patterns now support transformations and repeat types
+- Canvas was sometimes not activated properly when using multiple canvases or combining with other GL code

 v0.8.2